Oregon Mortgage Servicer Bond: A Comprehensive Guide

-The Oregon Mortgage Servicer Bond can cost anywhere between $250 to $2,500 per year.
+The Oregon Mortgage Servicer Bond can cost anywhere between $250 to $2,500 per year or $25 to $250 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $50,000 bond requirement.

 $50,000 Mortgage Servicer Bond Cost

 |Credit Score||Bond Cost (1 year)||Bond Cost (1 month)|

 |500 – 549||$2,500||$250|